New Freebies Every Week >>>

-At-Home Reading Tips to Share With Your K-2 Parents
+At Home Reading Tips to Share With Your K-2 Parents

-As teachers, we encounter all kinds of families with varying degrees of knowledge, motivation, and confidence when it comes to supporting their child’s education; but I think you’ll find that most are very open to following through when teachers are clear about what to do at home to encourage their student’s success.
+Parent communication is a big deal for our young learners.
+Our students rely on parent-teacher partnerships that help them grow their skills and feel excited about learning.
+As teachers, we encounter all kinds of families with varying degrees of knowledge, motivation, and confidence when it comes to supporting their child’s education; but I think you’ll find that most are very open to following through when teachers give at home reading tips so families can feel successful.

 Looking for some simple tips to send to parents to get them engaged in their children’s reading at home?
 I have some key ideas to keep a strong communication when it comes to supporting parents while they support student reading.